-• Pay the tax to you and apply for a refund from the Tax Commission using Form TCR.

-• Request a written tax clearance from the Tax Commission before applying for title.
-Use Form MVM-3, Provisional Sales or Use Tax Clearance.
+- Pay the tax to you and apply for a refund from the Tax Commission using Form TCR. - Request a written tax clearance from the Tax Commission before applying for title.

 See Appendix C for additional refund procedures.

 In this guide, we refer to the Idaho Code sections [IC 63-xxxx], Sales and Use Tax administrative rules [IDAPA 35.01.02.xxx], and ST-xxx forms that apply to vehicles.
 To get more information, you can: